Vellore Mutiny: Aftermath

 After formal trial, six mutineers were blown away from guns, five shot by firing squad, eight hanged and five transported.
 The three Madras battalions involved in the mutiny were all disbanded.
 The senior British officers responsible for the offending dress regulations were recalled to England, including the Commander-in-Chief of the Madras Army, John Craddock, the company refusing to pay even his passage.
 The orders regarding the 'new turbans' (round hats) were also cancelled.

 After the incident, the incarcerated royals in Vellore fort were transferred to Calcutta.
 The Governor of Madras, William Bentinck, too was recalled, the Company's Court of Directors regretting that "greater care and caution had not been exercised in examining into the real sentiments and dispositions of the sepoys before measures of severity were adopted to enforce the order respecting the use of the new turban."
 The controversial interference with the social and religious customs of the sepoys was also abolished.

 There are some parallels between the Vellore Mutiny and that of the Indian Rebellion of 1857, although the latter was on a much larger scale.
 In 1857 the sepoys proclaimed the return of Mughal rule by re-installing Bahadur Shah as Emperor of India; in the same way mutineers of Vellore, nearly 50 years before, had attempted to restore power to Tipu Sultan's sons.
 Perceived insensitivity to sepoy religious and cultural practices (in the form of leather headdresses and greased cartridges) was a factor in both uprisings.
 The events of 1857 (which involved the Bengal Army and did not affect the Madras Army) caused the British crown to take over company property and functions within India through the Government of India Act 1858 which saw the total dissolution of the East India Company.
-It was also widely believed that the quick supression of the Vellore Mutiny might be the reason for The Madras army not participating in the Revolt of 1857.

 The only surviving eyewitness account of the actual outbreak of the mutiny is that of Amelia Farrer, Lady Fancourt (the wife of St. John Fancourt, the commander of the fort).
 Her manuscript account, written two weeks after the massacre, describes how she and her children survived as her husband perished.

 In literature

 English poet Sir Henry Newbolt's poem "Gillespie" is an account of the events of the Vellore mutiny.

-The novel Strangers in the Land (1976; ISBN 0-432-14756-X) by George Shipway centers on the Vellore mutiny, from the perspectives of both British and Indian participants.
+The novel Strangers in the Land (1976; ISBN 0-432-14756-X) by George Shipway centres on the Vellore mutiny, from the perspectives of both British and Indian participants.